rng-guy/NFSMWBartender/README.txt

  • If the feature set is enabled, the "cops" VltEd entries of all Heat levels are ignored.
    Apart from those and "SearchModeHeliSpawnChance", all other VltEd parameters stay functional.

+ • All helicopter vehicles you specify ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.

  • Rarely, cops might spawn in roadblocks that are not in the current "Roadblock" spawn table ("BartenderSettings\Advanced\Cars.ini").
 This is a vanilla bug; it usually happens when the